jackscotti/stanza/README.md

 - Capacity

 ## Booking
-- Booker
-- Room
+- Room (TODO: this could become more than one)
-- Attendees
 - Start time
 - End time